10 things I wish I knew before going to Tajikistan

 3. The border

 With the help of transport, it will not be challenging to get to any part of the Republic.
 However, not by any means, you will get somewhere.
 Local airlines on routes from Dushanbe to Khorosh or Khujand are becoming more and more common type of domestic travel.
 You will spend a whole hour in the air.
 The disadvantage of such flights is their frequent cancellation due to weather conditions.
-It will be more convenient for you to rent a car or by minibuses or buses.
+It will be more convenient for you to rent a car or by minibus or bus.
 The latter go if all seats are full.
 Therefore, the car option is more acceptable.
 Buses travel on routes between the main cities of Tajikistan.
 Directions - to any place.
 Another variant of transport is the train.
 It will be easy to get to Khujand from the capital or Kurgan-Tube.
 Unfortunately, there are problems with car rentals.
 Only from a private person, you can rent a car for a negotiated price, mainly for fifty dollars a day.
 Be sure to look at the vehicle, if it is worth the money, or if there are any malfunctions.
-If you are not so aware of the device of the car, we advise you to contact the checked out private individuals, who are assigned to the hotel.
+If you are not so aware of the device of the car, we advise you to contact the checked out private individuals who are assigned to the hotel.
 Another option is a taxi, but do not forget about the inflated price tag for tourists and any deviations from the route, for which you will have to pay extra money.

 Tajikistan is a relatively safe country.
 However, it is necessary to know some rules to stay in this country.
 Due to high cholera morbidity, it is recommended to use only bottled or tested, boiled water.
-Cleaning system works quite severely.
+The cleaning system works quite severely.
 Do not go out alone in the dark, especially outside the Tajikistan capital.
 There is a high probability that you will "cross the road" with someone from Tajikistan.
 Please do not take a lot of money in cash, as there is a risk that local thieves will take it.
 Do not eat anything with ice in public places and only wash fruits and vegetables with bottled water.
 As far as we know, the majority of the Tajikistan population in the country is Muslim.
 So there are some rules about clothes.
 First of all, girls coming to Tajikistan should forget about miniskirts, shorts and everything else that makes their legs and thighs bare.
 As for men, there are no questions.
 You can wear shorts, but we advise you to look more modest if you do not want to get into trouble.